eclipse-archived/codewind-docs/docs/_documentations/remote-removing.md

 use 'kubectl delete namespace mycodewind-ns' if you would like to remove it
 ```

 Since it is possible to install multiple Codewind servers into a Kubernetes namespace, the `cwctl` command does not remove the namespace as part of the uninstall.
 You should only remove the namespace if you no longer need it and are sure there are no other applications installed inside it.
-For now we will leave the namespace in place.

 ## Removing Keycloak service